⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Brush immediately after candy

 Brushing your teeth for at least two minutes after eating food, especially sticky, starchy or sugary foods, helps prevent cavities from forming.
-Using a fluoride toothpaste is best if your child is old enough to thoroughly rinse with water and spit after brushing.
-Flossing is equally as important to clean those areas between the teeth that the toothbrush cannot reach.
+Using fluoride toothpaste is best if your child is old enough to thoroughly rinse with water and spit after brushing.
+Flossing is equally important to clean those areas between the teeth that the toothbrush cannot reach.

 If your child can’t brush their teeth within an hour of eating high-sugar foods, rinse the mouth out with water for 30 seconds, or chew gum made with xylitol.